 Any search result for “Maine Coon” will show dozens of pictures of these giant felines, usually next to a person for scale.
-Indeed, their size is remarkable and one of the most defining characteristics of the Maine Coon.
+Indeed, their size is remarkable and one of the most defining characteristics of the breed, but Maine Coon size comparison to a dog is still really not that impressive, all things considered.

 The average weight of a Maine Coon is between 12 to 18 pounds.
 Males top out on the higher end, averaging between 13 to 18 pounds, while females are closer to 8-12 pounds.

-It’s a difficult comparison to make because dogs have a much wider range of sizes than cats, from 5 lbs to 200 lbs, while regular house cats tend to range from 9 to 11 lbs.
+It’s a difficult comparison to make because dogs have a much wider range of sizes than cats, ranging from 5 lbs to 200 lbs, while regular house cats tend to range from 9 to 11 lbs.
+Without a doubt, though, Maine Coons are considerably smaller than medium-to-large sized dogs and about the same size or less than small dogs.
+What’s more important is the Maine Coon size compared to that of a normal cat, which is far more impressive!

 - Labrador Retriever: 55-80 lbs